PhoenixTales/phoenix-docs/story/npcs/npc-structure.md

 The sect will grow from 50 (the Phoenix Concept takes precedence) to ~99 NPCs (without a change in the total number of NPCs in the world - unless for a few additional convicts).
 So there would need to be 49 NPCs who join the sect in course of the first three to four chapters, most of them from the Old Camp, which would shrink the OC from about 210 NPCs to ~161 (not considering here all the NPCs who die in course of the story), which leaves us with a decent and believable evolution that we may be able to display dynamically in the story.

-There are also some guildless people and Quentin's little gang that we will have to deal with independently.
-But to summarise the structure: There will be about ~400 NPCs in the world of Act I.
+There are the female slaves, a few guildless NPCs and Quentin's little gang that'll have to deal with independently, but they won't add much to these numbers.
+Summarising our conclusion: There'll be about ~400 NPCs in the world of Act I.